 Hereke made of pure silk mit Goldfäden

-Hereke made of pure silk mit Goldfäden, rusty red with tree of life and signature
+Floral Hereke made of pure silk mit Goldfäden, yellow beige with border and signature

 |Place of origin|

 |Size||90 cm x 60 cm (= 0.54 qm)|

 |Material||Flor: pure silk with gold threads|